JimvandeVen/frontend-data/README.md

 ## What I learned

-I learned alot about data cleaning with and without d3.
+I learned a lot about data cleaning with and without d3.
 Also d3.

 * `d3.entries(object)` Returns an array containing the property keys and values of the specified object.
 Each entry is an object with a key and value attribute.
 * `d3.map([object[, key]])` Creates a new nest operator.